zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 # Organisation

-- Check that you have the finalised versions of the tutorial slides (https://github.com/zouharvi/uds-snlp-tutorial/tree/main)
+- Check that you have the finalised versions of the tutorial slides (\href{https://github.com/zouharvi/uds-snlp-tutorial}{github.com/zouharvi/uds-snlp-tutorial})
 - Check if you are eligible for the exam, and register accordingly.
-- Project will be released on Friday, expected deadline at the end of August (tentatively 20th Aug), will be specified in the project instructions.
+- Project will be released on Friday, expected deadline at the end of August \newline (tentatively 20th Aug), will be specified in the project instructions.
-- Next week's tutorial discussion: Open Q&A.
+- Next week's tutorial discussion: Open Q&A
-- Send a list of questions to me (Teams or Private Piazza Post) by Sunday, 11th July.
+- Send a list of questions to me (Teams or Private Piazza Post)
 - Discussion of sample exam
-- Other questions...?

 # Assignment 10